SDSURocketProject/Git-Workshop/INSTRUCTIONS.md

 9. Set the label(s).
 Select any labels that describe your merge request
 10. Ensure that "Delete Source Branch" and "Squash Commits" are unchecked
 11. Submit Merge Request
-12. Once all assignees have approved the merge request, a maintainer can merge the pull request
+12. Once all assignees have approved the merge request, a maintainer can merge the merge request